-- (1) The prospective subcontractor of the Sub-Recipient, , certifies, by submission of this document, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency. - (2) Where the Sub-Recipient's subcontractor is unable to certify to the above statement, the prospective subcontractor shall attach an explanation to this form.
+(1) The prospective subcontractor of submission of this document, the debarment, declared ineligible, of department or agency. or of the Sub-Recipient,, certifies, by , that neither it nor its principals is presently debarred, suspended, proposed for le, or voluntarily excluded from participation in this transaction by any Federal

+(2) Where the Sub-Recipient's s subcontractor shall attach an ubcontractor is unable to certify to the above statement, the prospective explanation to this form.

+SUBC CONTRACTOR:

+nature Sub-Recipient's Name

+Name e and Title FDEM Contract Number

+Stree t Address Project Number

+City, State, Zip

+Date